Develop Your Open Data Policy

 Use your open data policy to designate the roles of specific stakeholders within your open data program.
 The city of Chicago, for example, used its policy to create a working group between department heads and Chief Data Officer Brett Goldstein.
 The group convenes on a regular basis to discuss how each department is contributing to the mayor’s open data initiative.

-Read “Guidelines for Open Data Policies,” a living document from the Sunlight Foundation on the kinds of challenges that open data policies can address.
+The Sunlight Foundation has created one of the best resources on the kinds of challenges that open data policies can address.

 New York City

 The city of New York is the originator of “open by default.”
 New York City’s open data policy states, “…it is in the best interest of New York City that its agencies and departments make their data available online using open standards.”
 In addition, Mayor Bloomberg, chief digital officer Rachel Hoat, and many other government officials have worked to create one of the most thorough plans for a digital city in the 21st century called the “2012 Digital Roadmap.”
 This document details, among many things, the benefits of open data to a 21st century city.

 In 2012, New York State’s Committee on Open Government released a report to the governor and the legislature with a wish list of transparency and accountability recommendations.
 The key request was that state and local governments and public entities expand their use of “open data” formats to “whenever possible.”
 While transparency was a goal, the committee saw value in reducing the effort needed to fulfill Freedom of Information Law requests from the public.

 The city of Edmonton has published an Open Data Toolkit full of useful resources.

 In the fall of 2012, the city of Chicago released an official open data policy, though it already had a very successful open data program.
 The executive order from Mayor Rahm Emanuel pushed for full organizational support.
 The policy mandated the formation of an advisory group, led by the city’s chief data officer.
 It meets on a regular basis to discuss each agency’s open data goals.

 Sample Documents & Resolution